Fixing OpenClaw Configuration: Beyond the Built-in Doctor Tool

-Solution: open Claude Code in the OpenClaw directory
+The Solution: open Claude Code in the OpenClaw directory

 claude

-Step 2: Cross-check with official documentation
+Step 2: Cross-reference with official documentation

-- Detect redundant configs that cause conflicts.
+- Detect redundant configs causing conflicts.

-Step 3: Minimal changes only
+Step 3: Minimal changes

 Step 4: Configure a fallback model